-After you have created a new cloud server with the control panel, your next step is to make a secure remote connection from your local computer to your cloud server.
-This article describes how to use a client called PuTTY to form an Secure Shell (SSH) connection from a computer running a Microsoft Windows OS to a Linux server.
+After you have created a new Cloud Server with the Cloud Control Panel, you need to make a secure remote connection from your local computer to your Cloud Server.
+This article describes how to use a client called PuTTY to form a Secure Shell (SSH) connection from a computer running a Microsoft® Windows® operating system (OS) to a Linux® server.

-- This procedure requires you to install PuTTY or another SSH client which you do at your own risk.
-PuTTY is not affiliated with Rackspace in any way, but their software is simple to use, is freely available, and reputable.
+Note: This procedure requires you to install PuTTY or another SSH client, which you do at your own risk.
+PuTTY is not affiliated with Rackspace in any way, but the software is simple to use, freely available, and reputable.

 The procedure and examples in this article use Windows XP, Service Pack 2.
-Different versions of Windows may have slightly different interfaces.
+Different versions of Windows might have slightly different interfaces.

 Configure your connection

-In the PuTTY Configuration window, enter the following values and then click Open:
+In the PuTTY Configuration window, enter the following values:

-- In the Host Name enter the IP address of your Cloud Server.
+- In the Host Name field, enter the Internet Protocol (IP) address of your Cloud Server.

-- Ensure the Connection Type is set to SSH.
+- Ensure that the connection type is set to SSH.

-- (Optional) In the Saved Sessions field, you can assign a name for this connection.
-Feel free to save it to whatever name you want: it simply saves time next time you use Putty.
-You can have a different name for each of your Cloud Servers.
+- (Optional) In the Saved Sessions field, assign a name for this connection.
+Assigning a name saves time the next time that you use Putty.
+You can assign a different name for each of your Cloud Servers.

 Accept the key

-If this is the first time that you have used PuTTY to log in to your server with SSH, a warning similar to the following one is displayed:
+If this is the first time that you have used PuTTY to log in to your server with SSH, a warning similar to the following one displays:

 Enter your username and password